Abolish Contracting Profession

 Of course, we all know that a permanent employee and a contractor earning £100,000 a year are two different things.

-There are all the benefits that a permanent employee gets like pension contributions, sick pay, holiday pay, maternty leave, national insurance, share options etc.
+There are all the benefits that a permanent employee gets like pension contributions, sick pay, holiday pay, maternity leave, national insurance, share options etc.

-There is also the job security that the permanent person has and the contracor doesn’t.
+There is also the job security that the permanent person has and the contractor doesn’t.

 However, this terrible injustice seems to have been implanted in their brains both by Matthew Taylopr and the big consultancies who see contractor as rivals in the marketplace.

 National Insurance Increase for Contractors

 The first instalment of it was to be to increase National Insurance for contractors.

 So, we can get a flavour here of the tone.